jdgramajo/jwting-frontend/README.md

 Since the dawn of time (by that I mean when I started going on the new JS frontend approach), I never wanted to dive too deep into CSS and UI design.
 Why?
 My main motivation is to deliver an MVP as fast as possible and as lean as possible.

 This is another reason to avoid using Angular.
-I am sure it is something I would not deffend too much when scaling, but for small one man army projects, it's not the right fit for me.
+I am sure it is something I would not defend too much when scaling, but for small one man army projects, it's not the right fit for me.

 <h3>Webpack</h3>